jepusto/scdhlm/README.md

 The summary of the fitted model displays estimates of the component parameters, including the within-case and between-case standard deviations, auto-correlation, and (unstandardized) treatment effect estimate.
-Those estimated components will be used to estimate the effect size in next step.
+These estimated components will be used to calculate the effect size in next step.

-  - Step 2: estimate design-comparable SMD using `scdhlm::g_REML()`
+The second step in the process is to estimate a design-comparable SMD using `scdhlm::g_REML()`.
 The SMD parameter can be defined as the ratio of a linear combination of the fitted model’s fixed effect parameters over the square root of a linear combination of the model’s variance components. `g_REML()` takes the fitted `lme` model object as input, followed by the vectors `p_const` and `r_const`, which specify the components of the fixed effects and variance estimates that are to be used in constructing the design-comparable SMD.
 In this example, we use the treatment effect in the numerator of the effect size and the sum of the within-case and between-case variance components in the denominator of the effect size.
-The constants are therefore given by `p_const = c(0, 1)` and `r_const =
-c(1, 0, 1)`.
+The constants are therefore given by `p_const = c(0, 1)` and `r_const = c(1, 0, 1)`.
 The effect size estimated is calculated as:

 ``` r
 Laski_ES_RML <- g_REML(Laski_RML, p_const = c(0,1), r_const = c(1,0,1), returnModel=FALSE)